jingwen-z/jingwen-z.github.io/_posts/2019-10-16-how-to-draw-a-map-with-folium-module-in-python.md

 ---
 layout:             post
 title:              "How to draw a map with folium module in Python?"
 date:               "2019-10-16 19:05:34 +0200"
+last_modified_at:   2019-10-18 18:30:42 +0200
 comments:           true
 excerpt:            >
-    A map can clearly present information in terms of geography.
-Recently I learnt how to realize geovisualisation with "folium" module in Python.
-In this blog, I will talk about how to draw a map like the one above with "folium" with the following points
+    This blog talks about how to draw a map with python module "folium", like how to draw a basic map, to create a colormap, to add different layers and to customize title and legends.
 img_url:            /images/20191016-dvf-idf.png
 img_width:          1280
 img_height:         853
 ---

 <p align="center">